spider-mario/dsf2flac/README.txt

 INTRODUCTION

-A file conversion tool for translating dsf dsd audio files into flac pcm audio files.
+A file conversion tool for translating dsf or dff dsd audio files into flac pcm audio files.

 I originally wrote this because I could not quite find any tool which